Poster Presentation Information

 - Further Resources on Creating a Poster

 These tips are for using the plotter.
-Please note that the plotter has been moved from Henry Hall and into Manitou.
+Please note that the plotter has been moved from Manitou Hall and into the Mary Idema Pew Library.
 The cost to use the plotter is $25.00 which covers the cost of one print.
 This cost must be paid by each presenter or faculty mentor (or the department).
 If you are paying out of pocket you need to pay at the cashier in Student Services.
-If you are paying by IDC, you can take the paperwork directly to the IT Helpdesk in MAN.
-Also note that the plotter will be unavailable on Saturday and Sunday since the computer lab will be closed.
+If you are paying by IDC, you can take the paperwork directly to the IT Helpdesk on the Atrium Level (bottom floor) of the Library.
+The plotter will be available any time the Help Desk is staffed (which should be all hours the Library is open).

 - Stop at the CTS Help Desk and they will assist you with printing your poster

-- You should print a test page on printer CP3525 using the “Scale to fit” option to make sure your poster prints without any issues.
-If you are satisfied with this printing then proceed to the plotter printing below
+- You should print a test page using the “Scale to fit” option to make sure your poster prints without any issues.
+If you are satisfied with this printing then proceed with your print

 Each academic discipline has its own standards and expectations for poster design.
 Be sure to contact your faculty mentor about the expected design and format for your particular discipline.